Sunday, March 17, 2024

 We have goats and sheep, which we rotate around paddocks using electro netting and moved every few days.
 Chickens are raised for eggs and meat, and of course the composting services they assist with.
 We have ducks for meat and slug control.
 Our milking cows provide milk, cream, butter, cheese and with a little help from the chickens (eggs), we make delicous icecream.

 Volunteers are always welcome on the farm; however, we are now targeting those that want to learn more about living a permaculture lifestyle.
 This will mean, learning about and helping out with feeding and caring for the animals and gardening jobs of various nature.
 Eating this kind of food is another experience in itself and we value the no waste principle by preserving any excess.
 Longer term volunteers will learn how to make cheese and many other preserves.
+We expect 4-6 hours work in return for accomodation - per day.
+If someone is here for only a couple of weeks, we expect volunteers to work every day, however for those staying for a month, we are happy to give you time off when required.
+Some days there is not much work and other days there might be more (never more than 6 hours).

 Apart from short term volunteers, we are also looking for someone, preferably a couple to stay on the farm long term.
 This could be living on farm and working for board and keep and working off farm, or setting up their own farm enterprise - maybe a market garden, free range chickens or we're open to other ideas.
 This offer will not be gone into lightly, as we need to be able to all get along.
 The important thing being that we have mutual respect.
 We are an older couple with a lot of knowledge and skills that we want to be able to share with the younger generation.
 Land is expensive today and not easy for the average young person to get into.
 We have the land and as we age and want to reduce our workload, we would like to give the opportunity to someone to utilise our land, in return for a little help on the farm so that we can continue to grow and process our own food.